How dual credit transfers

 Selection criteria: Awarded to entering freshmen who completed six or more credit hours through the Missouri State University dual credit program with a cumulative MSU grade point average of 3.00 or higher.
 Cannot be combined with any other MSU scholarships with a value of $1,000 or more.

-Renewal criteria: The scholarship is renewed for one year (i.e., for the sophomore year) for students who complete 30 credit hours at MSU during the first year with a cumulative MSU grade point average of 3.00 or higher.
+Renewal criteria: The scholarship is renewed for one year (i.e., for the sophomore year) for students who complete 27 credit hours at Missouri State during the first year with a cumulative Missouri State grade point average of 3.25 or higher.
+This scholarship is renewable for one year only.

 Application: Apply for admission by June 1 for the fall semester.
 No special application is required.
 The scholarship will be awarded automatically to qualified students after grades are posted for their final semester of dual credit enrollment.